 - The Arena of Verona is the third-largest theater in Italy.
 It is still used for concerts, operas, and other performances today.

-- The Arena of Verona has been a UNESCO World Heritage Site since 2000.
+- The Arena of Verona has been on the UNESCO World Heritage list since 2000.

 Italy has a rich history and culture.
-These top 10 must-see historical sites are just a tiny sample of the many incredible places to visit.
-The Colosseum, Uffizi Gallery, and other historical sites in Italy let you see what the past was like and appreciate Italy’s history.
+These top 10 must-see historical landmarks are just a tiny sample of the many incredible places to visit.

 Whether you’re a history buff or just looking for a memorable vacation, these sites will leave a lasting impression.
 So pack your bags and get ready for an unforgettable journey through Italy’s rich history and culture.